MO-Movia/licit-plugin-contrib-styles/README.md

 Run these commands before npm install.

-- npm install *modusoperandi-licit-doc-attrs-step-0.0.1.tgz*
+Put the _modusoperandi-licit-customstyles-0.0.1-0.tgz_ file in your project location, open command prompt and run:

-- npm install *mo-licit-customstyles-0.0.1-0.tgz*
+- npm install *modusoperandi-licit-customstyles-0.0.1-0.tgz*

 Include plugin in licit component